lincolnvirus/lincolnvirus.github.io/friends/pavel_mednikov.markdown

 More than 7 years of experience in website design and development, mobile development.

 Services:
-- Website design
+  - Website design;
-- Front-end development
+  - Front-end development;
-- UX/UI development
+  - UX/UI development;
   - Branding